raystack/optimus/docs/docs/concepts/intervals-and-windows.md

 inside the table even though the previous rows might already been processed.

 These `DSTART` and `DEND` values of the input window could vary depending on the ETL job requirement.
-For a daily executing job, it could be of 24 hours, but for hourly executing job, it will be 1 hour.
-Similary a job might be consuming data for a week or a month, so no matter what day we are executing the query we might need to shift the window dates to the first day of the month as start and last day of the month as end.
+- For a simple transformation job executing daily, it would need to consume full day worth of data of yesterday.
+- A job might be consuming data for a week/month for an aggregation job, but the data boundaries should be complete, not consuming any partial data of a day.

-Optimus allows input window to be customized via 3 configurations.
+Optimus allows user to define the amount of data window to consume through window configurations.

-- **Size**: It's the length of the task window, 1 hour, 24 hour, 1 week.
-This will result into the difference between DSTART and DEND
-- **Offset**: It is a possible usecase that the day transformation is executing, and the day ETL want to consume the data has some time difference.
-For example, even though job is executing today and in normal situations, it should be consuming data from yesterday to X hours before, there are cases when the input window needs to be shifted to few hours in past or even future.
+The configurations act on the schedule_time of the job and applied in order to compute dstart and dend.

-- **Truncate_to**: Window start and end may not always lies on exactly the day job wants them to be even if we use the above parameters.
-Sometimes window just needs to be aligned to a well-defined business window like month start to month end, or week start to weekend even though today is middle of the week. `Truncate_to` helps aligning the windows to exact business time windows.
+- **Truncate_to**: The data window on most of the scenarios needs to be aligned to a well-defined time window like month start to month end, or week start to weekend with week start being monday, or a complete day.
+  Inorder to achieve that the truncate_to option is provided which can be configured with either of these values "h", "d", "w", "M" through which for a given schedule_time the end_time will be the end of last hour, day, week, month respectively.
+- **Offset**: Offset is time duration configuration which enables user to move the `end_time` post truncation.
+  User can define the duration like "24h", "2h45m", "60s", "-45m24h", "0", "", "2M", "45M24h", "45M24h30m"
+  where "h","m","s","M" means hour, month, seconds, Month respectively.
+- **Size**: Size enables user to define the amount of data to consume from the `end_time` again defined through the duration same as offset.

+The above expectation of windowing is properly handled in job spec version 2, version 1 has some limitations in some of these expectations.